xinwenfu/GenCyber/SoftwareSecurity/README.md

 - keyscan_stop
 - shell
 - Installing service Persistence and opening a persistent backdoor
+  - Need system priviledge since it installs a service.
+Does not work since Windows 10/11 kills the malicious service automatically.

 <!---
 so you can see now once you